Conceptual Design of a Novel Highly Granular Crystal Electromagnetic Calorimeter for Future Higgs Factories: Design Considerations

 Other crystal options, such as Caesium Iodide (CsI) or Lutetium-yttrium Oxyorthosilicate (LYSO), were also evaluated.
 CsI is unsuitable for compact detector designs due to its low density, while LYSO, despite its high light yield and fast scintillation decay time, is unfeasible for large-scale applications due to the high cost.

-Moreover, Bismuth Silicate (BSO) has recently gained attention as a highly promising alternative material for the crystal ECAL.
+Moreover, Bismuth Silicate (BSO) has recently gained attention as a highly promising alternative material for the crystal ECAL~\cite{deng_scintillation_2026}.
 With a density of \qty{6.80}{\gram\per\cm^3} and a radiation length comparable to that of BGO, BSO also ensures a compact EM shower profile.
 It exhibits a scintillation decay time of approximately \qty{100}{\ns}, offering improved timing performance.
-Although its intrinsic light yield is lower, roughly one-fifth to one-fourth that of BGO, preliminary studies indicate it may still be adequate to approach the targeted MIP response.
+Although its light output is lower, roughly one-fifth to one-fourth that of BGO, preliminary studies indicate it may still be adequate to approach the targeted MIP response.
 The most compelling advantage is the potential for substantially reduced material cost, as silicon is far more abundant and less expensive than germanium.
-Recent research has made promising progress in producing large BSO samples, demonstrating its potential for the long crystal bar ECAL application.
+Recent research has made promising progress in producing large BSO samples, demonstrating its potential for the long-crystal-bar ECAL application.

-In conclusion, BGO is currently the preferred baseline crystal ECAL material.
+In conclusion, BGO is currently the preferred baseline crystal for the ECAL.
 BSO presents as a potential alternative that could offer competitive performance and significantly lower cost.
 Ongoing research and development efforts continue to focus on fully characterising the properties of crystal materials.